 After washing and peeling kiwi fruits, kiwi juice is extracted which is then concentrated by means of vacuum evaporation.
 Kiwi juice concentrate is used in beverages, cakes, pies, pastries, sauces, yogurt, ice cream, candy, jams, and jellies, etc.

 Kiwi wine is made by controlled fermentation of kiwi juice and subsequent aging.
 Kiwi wine is excellent on its own or with gazpacho, fresh fruit, and salads, etc.

 3.5 How to Make Kiwi Puree

-For making kiwifruit puree, the fruit is removed of the skin and seeds and then grounded into puree by fruit puree grinding machine.
-Kiwifruit puree can be used to make beverages, desserts, yoghurts, jams, ice cream, fruit Leathers, etc.
+For making kiwifruit puree, the skin and seeds are removed, and then fruit is grounded into puree by fruit puree grinding machine.
+Kiwifruit puree can be used to make beverages, desserts, yogurts, jams, ice cream, fruit Leathers, etc.